 What is habit stacking?
 And how can we use it to help implement new behaviors in our everyday life?

 We daily perform several habits or routines that we might not be much aware of.
+In fact, around 45 % of our daily behaviour is habits.
 Like taking a shower every morning, brewing a daily cup of coffee or tea, or brushing our teeth.

 When we want to build a new habit we can stack it on top of these things.
 Or put in other words, we can pair a new habit with a particular behavior that we do each day.